fastify/fastify/docs/Style-Guide.md

 ### Avoid using contractions

-Contraction are the shortened version of written and spoken forms of a word, i.e. using "don't" instead of "do not".
+Contractions are the shortened version of written and spoken forms of a word, i.e. using "don't" instead of "do not".
 Avoid contractions to provide a more formal tone.

 ### Avoid using condescending terms